babyakja/GA_capstone_project/README.md

 _An exploration into Kanye's lyrics changing over time using Machine Learning_

 Kanye West is highly polarizing figure due to his atypical behavior and rece.
-On his most recent album
+On his most recent album declar bipolar easy to scoff or dismiss as crzy bipolar affects x number of people in parts ofthier

+---

 ## Objective
-How has Kanye's changed as an artist and person and what can we learn using machine learning about bipolar tendencies?
+How has Kanye's changed as an artist and person and what can we learn using machine learning about detecting bipolar tendencies and behavior changes?

-Skills Used:
+Resources Used:
 - Data Collection and Cleaning
   - API's
   - webscraping